Blog Listen About Listen Free →

 Permanent alimony continues until death or remarriage.
 It’s becoming less common but still exists in some states for very long marriages where one spouse has little or no earning capacity.

-If you’re the receiver: Alimony is not a retirement plan.
-It typically ends at some point.
+Alimony is not a retirement plan.
+It typically ends at some point — and even “permanent” alimony terminates on death or remarriage.
 Your long-term financial plan needs to account for a future without alimony income.
-Plan for the day it stops.

 Building Your Divorce Financial Team

-Certified Divorce Financial Analyst (CDFA) — This is the team member most people don’t know they need — and the one that typically has the highest return on investment.
 A CDFA does what your attorney can’t: financial modeling.
 We run the numbers on different settlement scenarios.
 We show you what your life actually looks like 5, 10, 15 years after the divorce under different division proposals.
 We identify the tax traps, the hidden costs, and the assets that aren’t worth what they appear to be worth.

-CDFA fees typically range from $3,000 to $10,000+ depending on complexity.
+One thing I’ll admit freely: a CDFA isn’t cheap.
+Fees typically range from $3,000 to $10,000+ depending on complexity.
 But when the alternative is a settlement that costs you $50,000 or $300,000 because nobody ran the numbers — the ROI speaks for itself.

-Therapist or Divorce Coach — The emotional side of divorce affects the financial decisions.
+I’m a financial analyst, not a therapist — and I’ll tell you plainly that the emotional side of divorce affects the financial decisions.
 People give up assets they should keep because they feel guilty.
 People fight for assets they don’t need because they’re angry.
 A good therapist helps you make decisions from strategy, not from emotion.

 Before You Sign — The Final Checklist